Fechin/reference/source/_posts/sed.md

 $ sed 's/old/new/2' file.txt
 ```

-Replace replace a string only on the 5th line
+Replace a string only on the 5th line

 ```shell script
 $ sed '5 s/old/new/' file.txt